tjwei/GANotebooks/README.md

 ### CycleGAN results
 <img src="img/cyclegan_58_11603.png" height=300 />
-Result after 3 hours and 58 epochs From top to bottom: Input, Fake, Recreate of the input.
+Result after 3 hours and 58 epochs on a GTX 1080.
+From top to bottom: Input, Fake, Recreate of the input.

 ### pix2pix
 * pix2pix-keras: pix2pix GAN Keras implementation